 - 8 – 10 Single-Leg Deadlifts (each side)

 - 8 – 10 Squat to Overhead Presses

-Sp you do alternating renegade rows, single leg deadlifts and squat to overhead press and just then you put your weight down.
+So you do alternate renegade rows, single-leg deadlifts and squat to overhead press and just then you put your weight down.

 Myself, I love doing push-ups, squats and Russian twist combined.
 This combination is great for the upper body, lower body, and my abs.